The giant in random graphs is almost local: Asymptotics and properties of the giant

 \subsection{Local properties of the giant}

 We next extend Theorem \ref{thm-giant-conv-LWC} by investigating the structure of the giant.
-For this, we first let $v_k(\Cmax)$ denote the number of vertices with degree $k$ in the giant component, and we recall that $|E(\Cmax)|$ denotes the number of edges in the giant component:
+For this, we first let $v_k(\Cmax)$ denote the number of vertices with degree $k$ in the giant component, and $|E(\Cmax)|$ the number of edges in the giant component.
+Further, for a graph $G$ and $v\in V(G)$, we write $d^{\sss (G)}_v$ for the degree of $v$ in $G$: